harvardinformatics/snakemake-workshop/develop/index.md

 Recall that Snakemake is based in principle on GNU Make, which is used to build software.
 In GNU Make, the final target is the executable or binary for the softare.
 In that context, the `all` rule is like the final completed executable.

 `rule: all` also helps us think about the end goal of our workflow.
-In practice, you will usually be writing your workflow one rule at a time and updating `rule: all` each time you write a new rule in your workflow.
+However, in practice, you will usually be writing your workflow one rule at a time and updating `rule: all` each time you write a new rule in your workflow.

 For now, our workflow only has one output, so we can write that as our desired final output: